Arc Security

 According to the National Association of Realtors, 33% of agents have experienced a situation that made them fear for their safety.
 They spend hours with strangers at showings or open houses, often in isolated locations.
 Yet, there is no industry-wide solution for employee safety management.

-“At the end of the day after many long hours of showing homes, I pour myself a glass of wine, sit down on the couch, and think about all the moments that things could have gone wrong.”
+“At the end of the day after many long hours of showing homes, I pour myself a glass of wine, sit down on the couch, and think about all the moments where things could have gone wrong.”

 - Anonymous Licensed Real Estate Agent from our interviews